 Impact and Programs

 The Center for Victims of Torture works to heal victims of torture through unique services and professional care worldwide.
 We strengthen partners who heal torture survivors and work to prevent torture.
-And we advocate for the protection and care of torture survivors and an end to torture.
+We advocate for the protection of torture survivors and an end to torture.

 Community or Constituency Served

 We provide healing to individuals and communities affected by torture, including refugees and asylum seekers.

 We provide healing to torture survivors in Minnesota, Georgia, Africa and the Middle East.
 We train partners across the United States and in every region of the world.
 In Washington D.C., we bring the voice of survivors to America’s capitol.
 Our work with survivors taught us new ways to advocate for human rights, and we share that learning by promoting tactical innovation and strategic thinking within the international human rights community.